shundhammer/qdirstat/README.md

 **Latest stable release: V1.4**

-- 2018-10-14
+- 2018-10-16

   - QDirStat now shows `[root]` in the window title if it is running with root privileges.

-  - If invoked with `sudo`, now restoring the owner of the config files to the real user (if possible).
-Previously they were owned by _root_ which meant they were no longer writable by the real user, silently discarding all subsequent changes to the configuration (including window sizes etc).
+  - If invoked with `sudo`, now restoring the owner of the config files to the real user (if possible) if those file are in the user's home directory.
+    Previously on some systems they were owned by _root_ which meant they were no longer writable by the real user, silently discarding all subsequent changes to the configuration (including window sizes etc).

+    This might be different depending on how `sudo` is configured on a system;
+    on SUSE, it uses the root user's home directory, on Ubuntu, the home directory of the user who invoked `sudo`.

     When I fixed that, I needed to log system errors that might appear, but that's no longer so easy today...